Cameroon Coffee Beans: The Ultimate Guide

 Roast level: Medium

 Ethical Addictions has been working with regional coffee expert Matti Foncha for the past five years.
 And as with Little River Roasting, his expertise has garnered some delicious coffee.

-The Ethical Addictions Cameroon Boyo coffee is of the Java II varietal, grown at an altitude of 1,600 metres.
+The Ethical Addictions Cameroon Boyo coffee is of the Java II varietal, grown at an altitude of 5100 feet.
 The coffee beans were medium-roasted to bring out the inherent dark chocolate and red fruit tasting notes.
 We think the robust flavours and medium body make for a fantastic French press brew.

 Cameroon has had a challenging coffee history and still faces hurdles to becoming a modern specialty coffee nation.
 But the climate and geography of the region hold tremendous potential.